libp2p/specs/tls/tls.md

 "libp2p" is used as the application protocol for [ALPN](https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation).

-The handshake MUST be aborted if both peers can't agree on the application protocol.
+The server MUST abort the handshake if it doesn't support any of the application protocols offered by the client.

 ## Inlined Muxer Negotiation